h0mbre/Lucid/README.md

 # Workflow Overview
 ### Step 1:
- Develop your environment, probably using something like QEMU system in order to do quick iterations.
+ Develop your environment, probably using something like QEMU system in order to do quick development cycles.
 For instance, if fuzzing a Linux kernel subsystem, you may develop a harness which sends user controlled input to a kernel API.
 Once you've confirmed your harness works in something like QEMU, you can create an `.iso` out of the kernel image (`bzImage`) which Bochs can then run.

 ### Step 2:
  Use a vanilla GUI version of Bochs that you've compiled using the `native_gui_bochs.conf` configuration file and run your harness.
 If your harness was built correctly, Bochs will save its state to disk when it reaches the `xchg dx, dx` special NOP instruction.